UTexas

 • Math/Computational Elective: Up to six hours may be chosen from the approved list of math/computational electives or six more hours of advanced electives.

-• Foundational Elective: Up to three hours may be chosen from the approved list of foundational electives or three more hours of advanced or math/computational electives.
+• Foundational Elective: Three hours must be chosen from the approved list of foundational electives.